The Executioner and Her Way of Life: Characters

 A young priestess who assassinates Lost Ones before their Pure Concepts become a threat.
-She is aware that most of the Lost Ones she kills are innocent, but her training dictates that they cannot be allowed to live.
+She knows that most of the Lost Ones she kills are innocent, but her training dictates that they cannot be allowed to live.
 After failing to execute Akari, Menou acts as her escort while searching for a way to kill her.

 As a child, Menou was the sole survivor of an accident involving a Lost One.
 The disaster left her soul "bleached" and wiped away her memories and desires.
-She was then discovered by Flare, the top Executioner at that time, and taken on as an apprentice in Flare's image.
-Menou possesses strong control over her Guiding Force (Note: Referred to as "ether" in the animated adaptation.) and wields a knife and magical scripture.
+She was discovered by Flare, a top Executioner, and taken on as an apprentice.
+Menou possesses strong control over her magical Guiding Force (Note: Referred to as "ether" in the anime adaptation.) and wields a knife and enchanted scripture.